jmeunier28/BenchBot/README.md

   2. QT Creator 5.6
   3. Python 3.5
   4. PyOpenGL 3.0
-    a.
-This must be installed from the source because GLUT is necessary for rendering the 3D cubes in the GUI.
+    1. This must be installed from the source because GLUT is necessary for rendering the 3D cubes in the GUI.
 Installed from source ensures the user will have this OpenGL package.
 More documentation can be found on this here: http://pyopengl.sourceforge.net/documentation/installation.html

 In order to run this program from the command line the user can type the command: